emberjs/website/source/guides/router_primer.md

 <!--- {{{1 -->

 At this point one _technically_ has a functioning Router-based application.
 The next steps hinge less on the Router, and more on Ember's approach to application construction.
-These approaches become manifest in the Router's syntax as more advanced applications are built.
+These approaches become manifested in the Router's syntax as more advanced applications are built.

 ### Views